Rudy Provoost

-Rudy Provoost (born 16 October 1959) is a Belgian businessman and entrepreneur.
+Rudy Provoost (born 16 October 1959) is a Belgian businessman and entrepreneur who has focused on products related to electrical energy transformation.

-Education
+Early life and education

-Provoost holds a Master's degree in Psychology from Ghent University (1982), and a Master's degree in Business Management from the Vlerick Business School (1983) in Belgium.
+Provoost was born 16 October 1959 in Belgium.
+He obtained a Master's degree in Psychology from Ghent University (1982), and a Master's degree in Business Management from the Vlerick Business School (1983) in Belgium.

-Professional career
+Career

-Early career
+Early year

 Provoost started his career at Procter & Gamble in 1984, before moving to Canon in 1987.

 In 1992, he joined Whirlpool Corporation as Managing Director for Belgium and was later promoted to Vice-President, Consumer Services for Europe (based in Germany).
 He became Vice-President, Group Sales, Whirlpool Europe, Senior Officer and Member of the Chairman’s Council of Whirlpool Corporation in 1994 (based in Italy).
 In 1996, Rudy Provoost moved on to become Vice-President, Group Marketing, Europe, and a member of Whirlpool Corporation’s Brand Council.
 In early 1999, he was promoted to Vice-President, Whirlpool Brand Group, Europe.

 Philips

 In 2000, Provoost joined Royal Philips to lead the European Philips Consumer Electronics business (based in The Netherlands).